Responsible Learner Behaviour

 There is a broad range of behaviours, events or incidents that are within the scope of this policy.
 Examples of unacceptable behaviour include:

-- Not adhering to the law, for example health and safety, discriminatory behaviour, possessing or using illegal substances, theft
+- Not adhering to the law, for example, health and safety, discriminatory behaviour, possessing or using illegal substances, and theft.
+This includes attempts to coerce others into anti-social or illegal activity.

 - Repeated lateness